ckolumbus/golangRestApiExampleWithDependencyInjection/README.md

 * using [echo](https://echo.labstack.com/) as web api framework
 * no DI framwork, manual injection
 * [gomock][gomock] with mockgen as mocking framework
+* test/coverage report (and much more) integrated via build script

 ## How to Build